m-basha98/Palindrome/README.md

 4. When the inputted integer is between (0,10), the integer less 1 is the nearest palindrome.

-5. There will be different approaches to find the palindrome for odd and even lengthed digits.
+5. Odd and even lengthed digits require different approaches.

 6. Similar to consideration 1. except the converse; from 1001 to 999, 101 to 99, and so on.